 Not only have plants been an extremely popular interior décor trend over recent years, but, in a study carried out by NASA, they've also been proven to help improve the quality of indoor air.

-Online market place and plant sellers OnBuy.com decided to take a look at the NASA plant study and Google searches to find out the most popular and the best air-purifying plants to line your home office shelves with.
+We took a look at the NASA plant study and Google searches to discover the most popular and the best air-purifying plants to line your home office shelves with.

 Discover the best air purifying plants for your home office